google-deepmind/mujoco/doc/overview.rst

 manifested as an :ref:`mjWARN_BADQACC<mjtwarning>` warning.
 Divergence is endemic to all physics simulation and is not necessarily indicative of a bad model or bug in the simulator, but is rather a hint that the timestep  is too large for the given choice of integrator.
-In physics simulation there is always a tension between speed (large time steps) and stabillity (small timesteps).
+In physics simulation there is always a tension between speed (large time steps) and stability (small timesteps).
 A model which is well-tuned for speed has the largest possible timestep that does not diverge, which usually means that it *can* be made to diverge under extreme conditions.
 In that sense *rare* cases of divergence can actually be indicative of a well-tuned model.
 In all cases it should be possible to prevent divergence by reducing the timestep and/or switching to a more stable :ref:`integrator <geIntegration>`.
 If that fails, the culprit is